Research

 - The colleges and Hautlieu outperform other Jersey schools, which is not surprising given that they are selective.

-- There is no indication of what the “equivalents”, in respect of the colleges, are, and no indication of the extent of the “outperformance”.
+- In respect of the colleges, here is no indication of what the “equivalents are, and there is no indication of the extent of the “outperformance”.

 - “Les Quennevais outperformed Jersey averages for 11-16 schools”, which means it outperformed Le Rocquier, Haute Vallée and Grainville, all of which performed well.
 This statement is seriously misleading.
 It has already been noted that in 2023, 36 students transferred to Hautlieu from Grainville, 30 from Le Rocquier, 18 from Haute Vallée and 10 from Les Quennevais.
 The lower number transferring from Les Quennevais at least partly, and possibly wholly, explains this “outperformance”.
 It would be a simple exercise to correct for this.